 Register for workshops to learn more about the program and application process

-SCGSR application assistance workshops will be held at 3 p.m.
-Eastern on Thursday, September 15, and Thursday, October 20.
-The first workshop will provide a general overview of the program (register here).
-The second workshop will guide attendees through the application process (register here).
+SCGSR application assistance workshops will be held at 2 p.m.
+Eastern on Thursday, March 9, and Thursday, April 20.
+The first workshop will provide a general overview of the program.
+The second workshop will provide guidance for the application and proposal process, and attendees will be able to ask questions.
+Register for both workshops.

 Since 2014, the SCGSR program has supported awards to outstanding U.S. graduate students to conduct part of their graduate thesis research at a DOE national laboratory or host site in collaboration with a DOE laboratory scientist to prepare graduate students for scientific and technical careers critically important to the DOE Office of Science mission.